-Non implementation not implemented.
-Improve capacity to fully execute water service authority responsibilities. water & account to District in all Review the SLA, conduct capacity status and support user departments.
-Monitor the SLAs implementati on 9 , , frequency of community protests around water Peaceful communities with adequate water services community protests communities with critical shortage of water and other services.
-Maintain continual adequate water and other services to the identified communities Strengthen and sustain relationship with structures of the community.
-10 communication of IGR recommendations not tabled in municipal councils as such do not bind To improve intergovernmental relations Municipal councils to adopt IGR recommendations councils to adopt IGR recommendatio Municipal councils to adopt IGR recommenda tions 11 · · No survey was ever conducted To improve ongoing corporate planning satisfaction survey community satisfaction findings of the survey.
-Monitor current sentiments and trends regarding community priorities 12 implementation on issues raised by Sector departments are not reporting on issues raised by communities.
-Communication on community issues with Strengthen IGR (Technical committees) structures in all levels Maintain Maintain

-· sector departments is not yielding results.
-Projects are implemented but progress not reported plans between municipalities and sector departments.
-Progress and challenges on projects by sector depts are not part of the Snr Managers performance measures.
-Projects from sector depts. land to municipality through IDP Managers. to be conversant with programmes of sector depts. and other role players for collating information on projects of committee meetings in line with the IDP process compliance and report to MM Evaluate the impact of Technical committee on the development of IDP
+processes and that exacerbate lack of confidence on mun. ' not implemented. fully execute water service authority responsibilities.
+Review the SLA, conduct capacity status and support user departments.
+Implement the SLAs Monitor the SLAs implementation protests around water communities with Number of community protests Maintain continual feedback water and other services to the identified Strengthen and sustain relationship with structures of the community.
+Inadequate communication of IGR issues IGR recommendations not tabled in municipal councils as such do not bind To improve intergovernmental relations IGR resolution register Municipal councils to adopt IGR recommendations to adopt IGR · · No survey was ever conducted corporate planning Community satisfaction survey community satisfaction survey. findings of the survey.
+Monitor current sentiments and trends regarding community priorities implementation on issues raised by communities by Sector departments are not reporting on issues raised by communities.
+Communication on community issues with sector departments is not yielding results.
+Projects are implemented but progress structures Attendance registers and frequency of IGR meetings Strengthen IGR (Technical committees) structures in all levels Maintain Maintain not reported Poor integration of plans between municipalities and sector departmen projects by sector depts are not part of the Snr Managers to be conversant with programmes of sector depts. and other role players for collating information on projects of meetings in line with the IDP process compliance and report to MM Evaluate the impact of Technical committee on the development of IDP